Code-Institute-Submissions/learn-maths/README.md

     <img src="assets/images/practice-area.PNG" alt="The practice area lets the student to calculate squares">
 - Challenge Area:
     The students can test his knowledge by calculating squares and product of conjugates mentally.
-The
+The application generates a random number between 11 and 109 and chooses randomly between calculating a square or a product of conjugates.
+The question is displayed and the student has to enter the answer in an input box and press return.
+If the answer is correct the input box turns green and the score and total number of trials are incremented by one.
+A new question is displayed and the process continues <em>ad infinitum</em>.